daemonraco/toobasic/docs/redirections.md

 	)
 );
 ```
-In this way, when a user gets redirected, it may end up with this url:
+In this way, when a user gets redirected, it may end up with this URL:

 >http://www.example.com/mysite/?action=login&showmessage=reasons&redirectedfrom=%2Fmysite%2F%3Faction%3Dmy_profile

 ### Layout
-Layout allows a redirector to set a specific layout when changing the url.
+Layout allows a redirector to set a specific layout when changing the URL.
 For example:
 ```php
 $Defaults[GC_DEFAULTS_REDIRECTIONS]['login'] = array(